 Richard Collin is an American who has spent much of his life in Great Britain, Richard Oliver Collin first visited the Middle East as a US Government employee, travelling to most of the countries in the region.
 After studying Middle Eastern history at Harvard, he completed his doctorate in politics at Oxford University.
 Having served as a visiting professor at the University of Maryland, Queens University, Belfast, and University College Northampton, he is now Distinguished Professor Emeritus at Coastal Carolina University in the United States.
 His current research interest is the role of languages in international politics.
 Richard lives with his wife, Thea, in Beverley, East Yorkshire.

-Lester L. Grabbe is Emeritus Professor of Hebrew Bible and Early Judaism at the University.
-His main interest is in the history of ancient Israel and the Jews of the Second Temple period.
-He founded the European Seminar on Methodology in Israel’s History, which met for 17 years, and published the proceedings in the sub-series European Seminar in Historical Methodology (Bloomsbury T & T Clark.
-In addition, he has authored more than a dozen volumes, as well editing or co-editing a total of 21 volumes.
-He is also series editor of T & T Clark International monographs, Library of Second Temple Studies.
-Currently he is working on a four-volume History of Jews and Judaism in the Second Temple Period, covering the 700 years of the Jewish people in the Persian, Greek, and early Roman periods.
+Lester L. Grabbe is Emeritus Professor of Hebrew Bible and Early Judaism at the University of Hull.
+His main interest is in the history of ancient Israel and of the Jews in the Second Temple period.
+He founded the European Seminar on Methodology in Israel’s History, which met for 17 years, and published the proceedings in the series, European Seminar in Historical Methodology (Bloomsbury T & T Clark).
+He is also series editor of the T & T Clark International monographs, Library of Second Temple Studies.
+He recently completed a four-volume History of the Jews and Judaism in the Second Temple Period, covering the 700 years of the Jewish people in the Persian, Greek, and early Roman periods.
 His latest book is his 19th authored volume, entitled the Dawn of Israel: A History of Canaan in the Second Millennium BCE; in addition, he has written 150 scholarly papers for refereed journals and essay collections and has edited or co-edited a total of 21 volumes.
 Lester translated the Greek text of 2 Maccabees for the Common English Bible.

 Professor Jack Hayward was an Emeritus Professor of Politics, Oxford University, and Research Professor of Politics in Hull, where he taught from 1973 until 1992.
 He has published mainly on France and on the EU, including edited books are Regression: The Withering of the Welfare State and European Disunion – Between Sovereignty and Solidarity.